wp-plugins/wp-responsive-jquery-slider/readme.txt

 If You Want more functionality or some modifications, just drop us a line what you want and We will try to add or modify the plugin functions.

-If you like the plugin please [Donate here](http://tinyurl.com/owxtkmt).
+If you like the plugin please [Donate here](http://bit.ly/1icl56K).

 == Available Languages ==

     English
+    Chinese (China - zh_CN) [WebhostingHub](http://www.webhostinghub.com)

+If you have created your own language pack, or have an update of an existing one, you can send [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to [Us](http://vivacityinfotech.net/contact-us/) so that We can bundle it into this plugin.
+You can download the latest [POT file](http://plugins.svn.wordpress.org/wp-responsive-jquery-slider/ /tags/1.3/languages/facebook-comment-by-vivacity.pot), and [PO files in each language](http://plugins.svn.wordpress.org/facebook-comment-by-vivacity/tags/1.0.3/languages/).

 == Installation ==